 To start an LLC in Idaho, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Certificate of Organization with the Idaho Secretary of State, Business Services.
 You can file the document online, by mail, or in person.
 The certificate costs $100 to file (add $1 if paying with a credit or debt card).
 Once filed with the state, this document formally creates your Idaho LLC.

-According to ID Code § 30-21-404 (2019), every Idaho LLC must appoint a registered agent.
-You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your certificate wherever possible to ensure maximum privacy.
+According to Idaho Statute § 30-21-404, every Idaho LLC must appoint a registered agent.
+You don’t need to hire a commercial registered agent, but if you do, make sure your they will list their address on your certificate wherever possible to ensure maximum privacy.

 If you’re starting a new business, you probably already know what you want to name your LLC.
 But you’ll need to know if your preferred name is available.
 To find out, visit Idaho Secretary of State Business Search and search until you find the perfect name for your LLC.